shopizer-ecommerce/documentation/docs/index.md

 # Shopizer

-## The headless e-commerce open source software based on Java
+## Open source Java headless e-commerce

-# News
+### News

-We update everyday our Angular dashboard
+- We update everyday our Angular dashboard

-We have a shop react app so you can test the software
+- We have a shop react app so you can test the software

-We removed the traditional JSP from our backend in the 3.0 release
+- We removed the traditional JSP from our backend in the 3.0 release

-We began decoupling our system to microservices as well as
+- We began decoupling our system to microservices as well as

-We taking on new projects every semester
+- We taking on new projects every semester